jonathandgrubb/ios-notes/README.md

   * to make it look like this the the first time we have ever run "this" app
   * clears out the app-specific data

-In the AppDelegate put a call to something like the first function within the seconds function to initialize the app-specific defaults so you don't clutter up the viewDidLoad in the controller
+In the AppDelegate put a call to something like the first function (below) within the second function to initialize the app-specific defaults so you don't clutter up the viewDidLoad in the controller

     checkIfFirstLaunch()